 - Use recycled paper bedding or aspen bedding.
 Don’t use pine or cedar bedding, as these contain strong smelling oils that can be irritating or harmful

-- Toilet issue as nesting material
+- Toilet tissue as nesting material

 - Chinchilla bathing sand for bathing